bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

 Monitor system activity with secure, detailed logs, and set up alerts to detect suspicious behavior or issues.

+Does your team:

-* Do logs capture the  appropriate level of detail for each of these event categories:
+* Logs capture the appropriate level of detail for each of these event categories:
   * Web Access?
   * Error?
   * System?
   * Administrator access?
-* Do you store logs outside of the system?
+* Store logs outside of the system?
-* Do you keep security logs for at least 13 months?
+* Keep security logs for at least 13 months?
-* Are logs protected from tampering or deletion?
+* Protect logs from tampering or deletion?
-* Do you have alerts that notify the system admins/owners of:
+* Have alerts that notify the system admins/owners of:
   * System outages?
   * Performance degradation?
   * Unauthorized access attempts or misuse for example: brute-force attempts?